Wlodarski/DR-Altimeter/INSTALL.md

    - ``pip install matplotlib numpy slack selenium termcolor colorama``

 3. Run ``python DR-Altimeter.py`` and adapt the configuration file, [config.ini](CONFIG.md), generated at first run to suit your need.

-## Chromedriver.exe

-If you encounter problems with the provided Chromedriver, download another version from [Google's repository](https://chromedriver.storage.googleapis.com/index.html).
-Choose one that matches your current Chrome browser version to maximise compatibility.

 |[Back to README.md](README.md#Installation)|